Getting in the Immunization Routine: Regular vaccinations support individual and community health

-“Child care and school settings are notorious for the spread of infectious diseases, so by ensuring that your child is up to date on their immunizations, you’re not only protecting them, but helping to protect their classmates and other families in the community, too,” says James Guerriere, MD, a pediatrician with Haywood Regional.
+“Child care and school settings are notorious for the spread of infectious diseases, so by ensuring that your child is up to date on their immunizations, you’re not only protecting them, but helping to protect their classmates and other families in the community, too,” says Emily Watson, PA-C, Family Medicine at Haywood Regional.

 As the new academic year approaches, keep these tips in mind to ensure that your child stays healthy and ready to learn:

 - Check your child’s immunization record, and schedule a visit with a pediatrician for any necessary vaccinations.
 Most schools require students to be up to date on all immunizations.